Many or all companies we feature compensate us. Compensation and editorial

 What to Do If You Were Denied Student Loans

-Your credit history, current credit score, insufficient application information, or a whole host of other issues could cause you to be rejected for a loan.
+Being denied student loans is common for would-be borrowers, and several factors could lead to loan denial.
+Your credit history, credit score, insufficient application information, or other issues could cause you to be rejected for a loan.

 Why you may have been denied a federal student loan

-If you’ve been denied student loan funding through the Department of Education, it’s possible that you failed to meet eligibility requirements for federal loans.
+If you’ve been denied student loan funding through the Department of Education, it’s possible that you failed to meet the eligibility requirements for federal loans.
 Some of those requirements include:

 • Demonstrating financial need (for most loan programs)

-• Being a U.S. citizen or eligible noncitizen
+• Being a U.S. citizen or eligible non-citizen

 • Having a valid Social Security number (exceptions are made for students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau)